English | Español

-Adults and most children know that a stranger is “someone I don’t know.”
-However, we have a tendency to make assumptions about strangers, often unconsciously.
-A common assumption is that a stranger is likely to be ‘dangerous’ because of that person’s gender, size, style and color of clothing and hair, or skin color.
-On the other hand, equally common is the assumption that someone is ‘safe’ because of that person’s gender, size, style and color of clothing and hair, or skin color.
+One common assumption is that a stranger might be ‘dangerous’ because of their gender, size, clothing, hair, or skin color.
+Another common assumption is that someone is ‘safe’ because of their gender, size, clothing, hair, or skin color.

-ASSUMPTION #1: A child passing an adult stranger in the hall at school knows, or or should assume, that the adult is the parent of another child at the school.
+ASSUMPTION #1: A child passing an adult stranger at school knows, or should assume, that the adult is a parent of another student.

 ASSUMPTION #2: Even if he or she is a stranger, the parent of a child at the school is a ‘safe person.’

-One of the best ways to help children feel safe at school is to help them be safe by supporting the development of strong, lifelong safety habits.
-School communities are well equipped to do this effectively when parents and teachers communicate together about the skills they want children to learn.
-When passing childen on their own in the essentially empty hallways, adults who are strangers to the children can model the skill of walking with awareness and confidence, and they can refrain from engaging them in conversation.
-Both of these steps can help children feel, and be, safe.
+One of the best ways to help children feel safe at school is to help them be safe by building strong, lifelong safety habits.
+School communities are more prepared to do this well when parents and teachers communicate together about the skills they want children to learn.

-When considering the safety habits you want the children in your life to follow, do remember that you can help them “check first” in advance.
-For example, at a cooperative preschool with lots of parents — strangers to the children — coming and going in a relatively small, confined space, the safety rule might be, “Inside the classroom and the fence, you can talk with anyone you want.
-But before you talk with anyone outside the fence, or before you leave the fenced area, Check First.”
-Then, practice so that you know the children have been successful trying the skill.
+Remember, too, that you can help kids “check first” in advance.
+For example, at a preschool with lots of adults who are strangers to the children coming and going all day, the safety rules might be, “Inside the class and yard, you can talk with anyone you want!
+Check First before talking with anyone outside the yard. ”